LukeEdwardsTech/osticket-prereqs/README.md

 </p>
 <p>
-Click on "Select a principle" and type "Everyone"
+Click on "Select a principle" and type "Everyone"  and click "OK"
 </p>
 <br />